-Throughout the year we will be holding a wide variety of engaging, enjoyable events, including art and archive-led exhibitions, talks, art and craft workshops, food and drink events, trails for all the family and much more – all responding to themes inspired by Mr Bampfylde.
+Throughout the year we held a wide variety of engaging, enjoyable events, including art and archive-led exhibitions, talks, art and craft workshops, food and drink events, trails for all the family and much more – all responding to themes inspired by Mr Bampfylde.

-We hope that you can join us in the celebrations of his life and work, which started on 28th February with the annual Bampfylde Lecture from Tom Mayberry, Chief Executive of the South West Heritage Trust, followed by the opening of two gallery and archive exhibitions, in addition to the unveiling of the magnificent Bampfylde & Phelps self-portrait, which has returned to Hestercombe for the first time in nearly 150 years.
+The celebrations of his life and work started on 28th February 2020 with the annual Bampfylde Lecture from Tom Mayberry, Chief Executive of the South West Heritage Trust, and were followed by the opening of two gallery and archive exhibitions, in addition to the unveiling of the magnificent Bampfylde & Phelps self-portrait, which has returned to Hestercombe for the first time in nearly 150 years.

 Landscape painter and garden designer Coplestone Warre Bampfylde was born on the Hestercombe estate on 28 February 1720, the eldest of nine children of John Bampfylde, MP and his second wife, Margaret Warre.